Algorithms for the rational approximation of matrix-valued functions: Acknowledgements

 \section{Acknowledgements}

+We thank the two anonymous referees for providing many insightful comments that have improved our manuscript.
 We would like to thank the Manchester Institute for Mathematical Sciences (MIMS) for enabling a visit of the first author to Manchester during which much of this work was done.
 We would also like to thank Steven Elsworth, Yuji Nakatsukasa, Gian Maria Negri Porzio, and Nick Trefethen for many discussions on the topic of rational approximation.